 The Gift of Failure focuses on the critical school years when parents need to take a step back and allow their children to experience the disappointment and frustration that occur from life’s inevitable problems so that they can grow up to be successful, resilient, and self-reliant adults.

-When kids experience failure, it gives them the opportunity to learn to solve their own problems.
+When kids experience failure, it gives them the opportunity to learn to solve their own problems in a safe and supportive environment.

-Especially today in the modern world where studies show grow adults are unprepared for the world and their parents still do laundry, cook, clean and schedule appointments for them… this is practical and important advice to helping your child grow up to live in a world where they can navigate it confidently on their own.
+Especially today in the modern (and entitled world) world where studies show grow adults are unprepared for the world and their parents still do laundry, cook, clean and schedule appointments for them… this is practical and important advice to helping your child grow up to live in a world where they can navigate it confidently on their own.
+I promise your children will be grateful kids if you use even a fraction of the advice in this book.

 4. All Joy and No Fun

-Sure, parenting books are usually about parenting your children, but this book takes the focus away from kids and put it right on the parents.
+Sure, parenting books are usually about parenting your children, but this book takes the focus away from kids and put it right back onto the parents.

 New York magazine writer Jennifer Senior looks at the many ways in which having children reshape their parents’ lives, whether it changes a marriage, their jobs, their habits, their hobbies, their friendships, or their internal senses of self.